xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 advertised by the IGP protocol.
 This IGP extension eliminates the need to use LDP or RSVP protocol to exchange MPLS labels.

-The Converged SDN Transport design uses IS-IS as the IGP protocol.
+The Agile Metro design uses IS-IS as the IGP protocol.

 ### Intra-Domain Forwarding - Fast Re-Route using TI-LFA